 On the top of DirectX, we have a visual composition layer and XAML on top of that.
 DirectX stays on the platform, but effectively we are decoupling the composition layer (the visual layer if you will and animation layer and some of our input layer and everything above that including the all XAML stack and the XAML framework) and making all of that available on previous versions of Windows 10.
 So effectively you just need a baseline application running on RS 2 and then you can use the stack on any Windows 10 machine greater than that.

 This basically means that UWP apps will be as easily portable as games.
 They will rely only on a specific version of DirectX and Windows Runtime.
 As we already know, DirectX and Windows Runtime are maintained as backward compatible.
 Today, the biggest headache of UWP apps is the backward compatibility overhead in the user interface because user controls are embedded in the operating system.
-Embedded controls in the app is the approach which games already established decades ago and how it in my opinion should be done in the first place.
+Embedded controls in the app is the approach which games already established decades ago and how it, in my opinion, should have been done in the first place.

-Windows UI Library contains controls which are decoupled from the platform.
+The Windows UI Library contains controls that are decoupled from the platform.
 They are shipped outside Windows as NuGet packages.
-The upcoming version will contain Tabs control (which is used in the new Windows Terminal), input validation or Teaching tips.
+The upcoming version will contain Tabs control (which is used in the new Windows Terminal), input validation, or Teaching tips.

 Long-term project

-The truth is that UWP apps lost a lot from its sense when Microsoft decided to stop manufacturing phones and no one else ships Windows 10 as a mobile operating system, but when we consider why that happened we must admit that the software infrastructure was not ready for mobiles with touch displays.
-Silverlight on the top of Windows CE, then Windows Runtime XAML Framework and finally UWP, don’t forget to Portable Class Libraries and Shared Projects, deploying apps via Zune app and later directly from Visual Studio with combination of all dependencies to different operating system versions, the existence of Windows Phone Marketplace side by side with Windows Store and a fact that the first wave of devices was stuck on Windows Phone 7.8 and the second on Windows Phone 8.1 – all of that together caused one huge pain and even bigger failure.
+The truth is that UWP apps lost a lot of their relevance when Microsoft decided to stop manufacturing phones and no one else ships Windows 10 as a mobile operating system.
+However, when we consider why that happened, we must admit that the software infrastructure was not ready for mobiles with touch displays.
+Silverlight on top of Windows CE, then Windows Runtime XAML Framework, and finally UWP, not to mention Portable Class Libraries and Shared Projects, deploying apps via the Zune app and later directly from Visual Studio with a combination of all dependencies to different operating system versions, the existence of Windows Phone Marketplace side by side with Windows Store, and the fact that the first wave of devices was stuck on Windows Phone 7.8 and the second on Windows Phone 8.1 – all of that together caused one huge pain and an even bigger failure.

-The fast progress made Microsoft managers happy from agile development rather than making developers happy from a rock-solid basement for their apps even at the cost of a delay.
+The fast progress made Microsoft managers happy with agile development rather than making developers happy with a rock-solid foundation for their apps, even at the cost of a delay.
 Microsoft has learned and is preparing itself for the future.
-Windows 10 operating system and Microsoft Store are now ready for upcoming devices (whatever it will be) better than ever before.
+The Windows 10 operating system and Microsoft Store are now better prepared for upcoming devices (whatever they may be) than ever before.